Seven tips for choosing the best DAW and recording software from seasoned music producers and recording musicians

 As a longtime recording professional, Winger agrees that GarageBand doesn’t do everything, and he finds the program frustrating at times — but there’s another side to that story as well.
 “Every software has some limitations,” he says, “but limitations are also where you find creativity.”

-Check out this article for a list of some free DAWs to get you started.
+Check out this article for a list of some of the best free DAWs to get you started.

 Keep hardware and software requirements in mind